 #1.
 Homepage vs. Internal Pages

 Okay, here comes a baseball reference.
 Think of your homepage as your clean-up hitter and your site’s internal pages as the rest of the lineup.
 Your cleanup hitter (i.e. homepage) should be the page that gives you the most production and should have the most power.
 Your site’s internal pages should be built in support of your homepage, should act as a supplement to your homepage’s optimization efforts, should get into far more detail about your site, but should be able to stand on their own two feet in terms of ranking abilities.
+You can also get a serp checker and make sure your SEO is working fine,

 Your homepage typically wields the most ranking power and should be used to target the most top-level generalized keywords.
 Your site’s internal pages typically wield less power (especially the deeper they are in the site), but can be much more targeted in terms of keyword focus and conversion opportunities (i.e. long-tailed keywords).